wjiazheng/IVARS_Review/README.md

 - Self-Supervised Learning for Monocular Depth Estimation on Minimally Invasive Surgery Scenes
 - Unsupervised-Learning-Based Continuous Depth and Motion Estimation With Monocular Endoscopy for Virtual Reality Minimally Invasive Surgery
 - EndoMODE: A Multimodal Visual Feature-Based Ego-Motion Estimation Framework for Monocular Odometry and Depth Estimation in Various Endoscopic Scenes
-- Real-Time Dense Reconstruction of Tissue Surface From Stereo Optical Video
 - Bidirectional Semi-Supervised Dual-Branch CNN for Robust 3D Reconstruction of Stereo Endoscopic Images via Adaptive Cross and Parallel Supervisions.
 - A Robust Edge-Preserving Stereo Matching Method for Laparoscopic Images
-- Self-Supervised Monocular Depth Estimation With 3-D Displacement Module for Laparoscopic Images
-- Simultaneous Depth Estimation and Surgical Tool Segmentation in Laparoscopic Images
-- SVT-SDE: Spatiotemporal Vision Transformers-Based Self-Supervised Depth Estimation in Stereoscopic Surgical Videos
-- A Self-Supervised Network-Based Smoke Removal and Depth Estimation for Monocular Endoscopic Videos
-- Surgical Suture Thread Detection and 3-D Reconstruction Using a Model-Free Approach in a Calibrated Stereo Visual System
-- WS-SfMLearner: Self-supervised Monocular Depth and Ego-motion Estimation on Surgical Videos with Unknown Camera Parameters
-- Surgical-DINO: adapter learning of foundation models for depth estimation in endoscopic surgery
-- Enhanced self-supervised monocular depth estimation with self-attention and joint depth-pose loss for laparoscopic images
-- Stereo matching of binocular laparoscopic images with improved densely connected neural architecture search
-- The RoDEM benchmark: evaluating the robustness of monocular single-shot depth estimation methods in minimally-invasive surgery
-- EndoAbS dataset: Endoscopic abdominal stereo image dataset for benchmarking 3D stereo reconstruction algorithms
-- Disparity refinement framework for learning-based stereo matching methods in cross-domain setting for laparoscopic images
-- WS-SfMLearner: self-supervised monocular depth and ego-motion estimation on surgical videos with unknown camera parameters.
 - EndoSLAM dataset and an unsupervised monocular visual odometry and depth estimation approach for endoscopic videos
 - MonoPCC: Photometric-invariant cycle constraint for monocular depth estimation of endoscopic images
 - Simultaneous Surgical Visibility Assessment, Restoration, and Augmented Stereo Surface Reconstruction for Robotic Prostatectomy